 Here is a really important concept about the SI joint: How is an SI joint supposed to stay in place?
 The body has 2 main systems to maintain stability in the SI joint: Form closure and force closure.
 1) Form closure has to do with the shape of the bones that make up the SI joint (the two hip bones … Continue reading SI Joint Concepts: Form Closure vs. Force Closure

 Ok.
 Here are some really great diagrams I’ve found across the web which should help simplify some of the things I’m talking about.
-First, let’s start with some larger areas of the body.
-These are all relevant areas when it comes to having SI joint-related pain.
-The Lumbar Spine: The Sacrum: The Hip Bones: The … Continue reading Where is the Sacroiliac Joint?
+These graphics were all available under a Creative Commons license -- thank you so much to those who made them available!
+I've linked to the source below each illustration.
+First, let’s start … Continue reading Where is the Sacroiliac Joint?
 Useful illustrations

-https://www.youtube.com/watch?v=9mWyXAQJxgE If you have SIJ dysfunction, this is a really important concept for you to understand.
-There are different types of issues that can affect the SI joint, but this was the main problem for me, during the entire five years I struggled with this problem. *** The sacroiliac joint is made up by the … Continue reading What happens when an SI joint gets stuck?
+https://www.youtube.com/watch?v=9mWyXAQJxgE If you have SI joint dysfunction, this is a really important concept for you to understand.
+There are different types of issues that can affect the SI joint, but this was the main problem for me, during the entire five years I struggled with this problem. *** The sacroiliac joint is made up by … Continue reading What happens when an SI joint gets stuck?

 The SI joint is mainly held together by bands of connective tissue known as ligaments.
 These ligaments hold the sacrum (base of the spine) and the ilia (hip bones) together to make up the two sacroiliac joints.
 Here are some diagrams which give you a general view of what the ligaments look like: An … Continue reading The ligaments of the SI joint